kevinlin/ai-sdlc-playbook/docs/slash-command/README.md

 ## Example Commands

-This repository includes ready-to-use example commands in the [`docs/claude-code/commands/`](commands/) directory:
+This repository includes ready-to-use example commands in the [`docs/slash-command/commands/`](commands/) directory:

 - [`commit.md`](commands/commit.md) - Create conventional commits with all changes
 - [`dev/create-component.md`](commands/dev/create-component.md) - Generate React components with tests and stories
 - [`security-audit.md`](commands/security-audit.md) - Perform comprehensive security audits
-- [`generate-tests.md`](commands/generate-tests.md) - Generate unit tests with high coverage
+- [`fix-github-issue.md`](commands/fix-github-issue.md) - Automatically fix GitHub issues
 - [`docs/generate-readme.md`](commands/docs/generate-readme.md) - Generate or update README documentation

 To use these commands in your project, copy them to your `.claude/commands/` directory or use them as templates for creating your own custom commands.